Bucketlist Travels logo

 Qorikancha, Cusco, Peru (AD 1200)

-Dedicated to the sun and the moon, and with twin rooms once covered in solid gold and silver, this temple in Cusco, Peru, was the spiritual heart of the Inca Empire.
+Dedicated to the sun and the moon, and with twin rooms once covered in solid gold and silver, the Qorikancha temple was the spiritual heart of the Inca Empire.

-The building acted as a giant ‘Sun, star and moon dial’, to track the movements of astronomical bodies and to coordinate these with day-to-day planning and crop-planting across the Empire.
+The building was literally laid out as a giant ‘Sun, star and moon dial’, used to physically track the movements of a diversity of astronomical bodies and to coordinate these with day-to-day planning and crop-planting across the Empire.

 Good for age: 18+